jayshah1819/gridwise/docs/gridwise/scan-and-reduce.md

 ### Gridwise's Reduce

 The carry chain in a chained scan stores the inclusive scan of the reduction of each tile.
 The last element in that carry chain is the sum of all input tiles and is thus the reduction of the entire input.
 A reduce can thus be implemented using the existing scan machinery (and run at full memory bandwidth).
-A traditional reduce implementation (computing tile reductions in parallel then reducing the tile reductions into a single value) could run just as fast, but would require a different implementation, so we have chosen to use the chained-scan implementation as Gridwise's reduce.
-When configured to compute reduce, our implementation leaves out any scan-specific computation (e.g., we don't have to compute the final per-tile scan).
+A traditional reduce implementation (computing tile reductions in parallel then reducing the tile reductions into a single value) would likely run just as fast, but would require a different implementation, so we have chosen to use the chained-scan implementation as Gridwise's reduce.
+When configured as a reduction primitive, our scan implementation leaves out any scan-specific computation (e.g., we don't have to compute the final per-tile scan).

 ### Leveraging Subgroups

 WebGPU's optional [subgroups](https://www.w3.org/TR/webgpu/#subgroups) feature enables WebGPU programs to use SIMD instructions within a workgroup.
 These can deliver significant performance gains for several reasons: they leverage custom hardware for the computation itself; they do not have to route data through workgroup memory; they require one hardware instruction to do what would take many hardware instructions in emulation; and they require fewer barriers.
 Gridwise has some, but incompletely deployed, [support for emulating SIMD instructions](subgroup-strategy.html).
 Our initial performance testing indicated that scan was 2.5x slower using subgroup emulation vs. using subgroup hardware.

 It is possible that the fastest scan and reduce implementations in the absence of subgroup hardware are not chained ones.
 We have not investigated this at all.
-In general, in Gridwise, we expect that subgroup operations are available.
+In general, in Gridwise, we expect that subgroup operations are available, and we use them to reduce across subgroups and workgroups, to broadcast information from one thread to others, and to compute local subgroup-sized scans as part of workgroup scans.

 ## Configuring and Calling Gridwise Scan and Reduce